back

 slot->arch.rmap[i] = __vcalloc(lpages, sz, GFP_KERNEL_ACCOUNT);

-__vcalloc() is a thin wrapper around __vmalloc_array_noprof() — always vmalloc, never slab.
-Every vmalloc area allocated through __get_vm_area_node() gets a guard page reserved immediately before it, unless VM_NO_GUARD is set.
-The rmap array does not set VM_NO_GUARD.
-The 4 KiB region directly preceding the rmap base is therefore an unmapped guard page, populated in the page tables only enough that the walk descends — the leaf PTE is zero.
+__vcalloc() wraps __vmalloc_array_noprof().
+The rmap allocation uses vmalloc.
+Every vmalloc area allocated through __get_vm_area_node() gets a guard page reserved immediately before it unless VM_NO_GUARD is set.
+The rmap array leaves VM_NO_GUARD unset.
+The 4 KiB region directly before the rmap base is an unmapped guard page.
+Page tables descend into the region, but the leaf PTE is zero.

 The OOB window is [-8, -504] bytes.
 The guard page is 4096 bytes.
-The window fits inside the guard for every conceivable configuration of the allocator.
-The OOB load faults; the conditional write below it never executes.
+The window fits inside the guard for every allocator configuration.
+The OOB load faults.
+The conditional write below it never executes.

 Runtime verification